hugo53/iCodeSnippets/README.md

 May need to change ownership of the Snippets folder and its subfolders

 ```
-chmod -R 777
+chmod -R 777 CodeSnippets/
 ```

-> Warning: Besure that your code is WILLING to go PUBLIC if you use public git repository!!!
+> **Warning: Besure that your code is WILLING to go PUBLIC if you use public git repository!!!**

 > Next task: Synchronize Bookmark Documentation.